pranitjaiswal4/professional-career/content/post/jupyter/index.md

 ---
-title: Data Mining Project
-subtitle: Real or Not?
+title: Data Mining Project - Real or Not?
 NLP with Disaster Tweets
+subtitle:
-summary: • Project based on a Kaggle Competition on Classifiers in data mining.   • Created a jupyter notebook (using python) to refine given data and conclude results.   • Predicted which Tweets are about real disasters and which ones are not.
+summary: • Project based on a Kaggle Competition on Classifiers in data mining.
+• Created a jupyter notebook (using python) to refine given data and conclude results.
+• Predicted which Tweets are about real disasters and which ones are not.
 authors:
 - admin
 tags: []